GOMC-WSU/Manual/src/input_file.rst

 With that overview of the format in mind, the following steps describe how a PDB file is typically built.

 1. A single molecule PDB is obtained.
-In this example, the QM software package Gaussian was used to draw the molecule, which was then edited by hand to adhere to the PDB spec properly.
+In this example, the GaussView was used to draw the molecule, which was then edited by hand to adhere to the PDB spec properly.
+There are many open-source software that can build a molecule for you, such as `Avagadro <https://avogadro.cc/docs/getting-started/drawing-molecules/>`__ , `molefacture <http://www.ks.uiuc.edu/Research/vmd/plugins/molefacture/>`__ in VMD and more.
 The end result is a PDB for a single molecule:

   .. code-block:: text